HTTP requests from users can reach the appropriate services, versions, or instance in one of two ways:

 These address forms have a default routing behavior.
 Note that the default routing is overridden if there is a matching pattern in the dispatch file:

-- Sends a request to an available instance of the default version of the named service:
+- Sends a request to an available instance of the versions in the named service

-- Sends a request to an available instance of the given version of the default service:
+- Sends a request to an available instance of a specific version in the

-- Sends the request to an available instance of the default version of the default service:
+- Sends the request to an available instance of the versions in the

 If a request matches the